benjmac/backstage-plugin-festive-fun/plugins/festive-fun/README.md

-# festive-fun
+# backstage-plugin-festive-fun

-Welcome to the festive-fun plugin!
+Welcome to the backstage-plugin-festive-fun plugin!

 _This plugin was created through the Backstage CLI_